ajcr/rolling/README.md

 Other rolling algorithms are very cleverly designed and I learned a lot by reading about them and seeing other peoples' implementations.
 Here are the main resources that I used:

 - **Max** and **Min** are implemented using the Ascending Minima and Descending Maxima algorithms described by Richard Harter [here](http://www.richardhartersworld.com/cri/2001/slidingmin.html).
 This algorithm is also used in [pandas](http://pandas.pydata.org/) and [bottleneck](https://github.com/kwgoodman/bottleneck).
 My attention was first drawn to this algorithm by Jaime Fernandez del Rio's excellent talk ['The Secret Life Of Rolling Pandas'](https://www.youtube.com/watch?v=XM_r5La-1tA).
+The algorithm is also described by Keegan Carruthers-Smith [here](https://people.cs.uct.ac.za/~ksmith/articles/sliding_window_minimum.html), along with code examples.

 - **Median** uses the indexable skiplist approach presented by Raymond Hettinger [here](http://code.activestate.com/recipes/577073/).